 I am grateful for the projects I received in the indie game developer scene and love working with its intimate, dynamic teams.
 It’s through them that I was introduced to game writing.
 Although I (naturally) welcome more opportunities from indie developers, I am confident enough to leave my comfort zone, and would love to prove myself in other writing adventures as well.

-I currently have an office in the co-working space and soon-to-be cooperative Game Bakery in Groningen, city of start-ups.
-Around a dozen of game developers and freelancers work here, trying to learn from each other and build together in order to achieve synergy.
-I have joined the board of the Game Bakery as Secretary.
+I currently have an office in the co-working space of the Game Bakery Cooperative in Groningen, city of start-ups.
+Between 20-30 game developers and freelancers work here, trying to learn from each other and build together in order to achieve synergy.
+I have joined the board of the Game Bakery as Secretary since early 2016.

 If you are interested in working with me, want to discuss game writing privately, or just looking for a chat: feel free to contact me.